bhelsel/kuadrc.xnat/README.md

 into the R console when prompted or logging into your XNAT server and manually generating an alias token to retrieve the alias and secret to copy and paste into the R console.
-This step must be completed before a successful API call can be made to XNAT, but the user may choose to bypass the alias and secret by entering in their username and password.
+This step must be completed before a successful API call can be made to XNAT.

+By default, the functions in the `kuadrc.xnat` package look for an alias and secret within the "~/.Renviron" file.
+However, the user may choose to bypass the alias and secret by entering in their username and password.
+The alias and secret can also be added as arguments to the functions.
+The recognized arguments include `username` and `password` or `alias` and `secret`, but no arguments are needed if the alias and secret are stored in the "~/.Renviron" file.

 ### Main API Endpoint Functions